SebastianWilson/MLpage/index.md

 *above: k=2, PCA*

 The dense region, once again, is likely time.
 However, many points stray far away from the dense region, and where they do, they seem to be fairly evenly spread out.
 This implies that there are two attractor states for ETFs (at least the AADR ETF): very low price or trading volume or essentially randomized price + trading volume.
-As demonstrated by Figure X, this effect is likely driven entirely by trading volume.
+As demonstrated by Figure 1, this effect is likely driven entirely by trading volume.
 Further investigations will seek to correlate these two categories of ETF states with other financial metrics.
-Contrast this with stocks, which had less volatile trading volume.
-Therefore, time was a relatively greater source of variance for stocks, leading to clustering to occur along the time axis.
+Contrast this with stock A, which had less volatile trading volume.
+This made time a relatively greater source of variance for stock A, leading to clustering to occur in sequence along the time axis.

 Another possible confounder is our initial inclusion of time when clustering.
-After all, we are looking for attractor states, and there is clearly no such thing as an “attractor time”.
+After all, we are looking for attractor states, and there is clearly no such thing as an attractor time.
 Therefore, we observed what happens when removing the time feature before performing dimensionality reduction using PCA.
 Here are a few examples of other assets clusters when time is removed and we perform dimensionality reduction (k=2 for each):